Chrome Dreams II

-Chrome Dreams II is the 30th studio album by Canadian-American musician Neil Young.
+Chrome Dreams II is the thirtieth studio album by Canadian-American musician Neil Young.
 The album was released on October 23, 2007, as a double LP and as a single CD.
 The album name references Chrome Dreams, a legendary Neil Young album from 1977 that had originally been scheduled for release but was shelved in favor of American Stars 'n Bars.

 The album debuted on the US Billboard 200 chart at number 11, selling about 54,000 copies in its first week.
 In addition, the song "No Hidden Path" was nominated for a Grammy Award for Best Solo Rock Vocal Performance at the 51st Grammy Awards, 2009.